 The Friends Office remains closed until 10.30 am on Tuesday February 4th.

 Please note that our Office is closed until February 4th.
 A few volunteers will be making occasional visits to the Office to process on-line shop orders.
 While the Office is closed, we are not offering a ‘pick up’ service for calendar orders.

 The Friends of the Heysen Trail office will close for the Christmas period at 2:30pm on Friday, December 13th 2019.
 Our volunteers have earned a good break.

 If you need to contact the office (by email or telephone) over the holiday period, it is unlikely that we will respond to your enquiry until we reopen.
 So we recommend that you refer to our website for any information you may need.

 There will be a Volunteers Information Day on Monday, 3rd February with normal office operations beginning on Tuesday, 4th February 2020.

 Online Shop Sales over Christmas

 While the office is closed, our online shop will remain open for business.
 However, as many of our volunteers will be on holidays, it may take longer than normal to service orders.
 We will endeavour to dispatch shop orders within 5 business days.

-If you want to shop for last minute Christmas purchases we undertake to dispatch any orders received by midday on Monday, December 17th, on that day.
+If you want to shop for last minute Christmas purchases we undertake to dispatch any orders received by midday on Wednesday, December 18th, on that day.

 The Heysen Trail is closed over the Fire Danger Season